itsteddyyo/strategy-pack/README.md

   - other views you want...
 ```

-The collection currently consists of 3 Strategies (with Area Dashboard Strategy being the main one), but i just started and am looking forward to adding more if theres demand.
+The collection currently consists of 3 Strategies (with Area Dashboard Strategy being the main one), but I just started and am looking forward to adding more if there's demand.

 >[!NOTE]
->If you want to sort anything in the strategies you can use "Label Sort".<br>
+>If you want to sort anything in the strategies, you can use "Label Sort".<br>
 >It works currently on areas (=sort of navigation areas and views overall) and entities (=sort in the grid).<br>
->Just create Labels with the exact name as below (Sort:1,Sort:2,... as many as you want) and assign them.<br>
+>Just create Labels with the exact name as below (Sort:1, Sort:2, ... as many as you want) and assign them.<br>
 >![Label Sort](/documentation/area-strategy-label-sort.png "Label Sort")

 ## 1. Area Dashboard Strategy